 And so it can all be traced back to God, in fact, to God as Trinitarian God, because the differentiation of three persons as God is in back of the differentiations of the variations we see in the world.
 So there is a vast area here.
 I get exciting even as I am talking about it.
 There is a vast area for us to explore and praise God for and to recover the biblical teaching that God’s hand is in all this and it is not just: “Oh, this happens, as if by a mechanism or without God being present.”

 And you should get excited!
 This point has stunning implications.
 Okay, now back to the ethics of gambling.
 It has been humorously said: “Gambling is a tax on people who are bad at math.”
 In the book, you write: “Gambling is a tax on people who do not know probability theory.”
 But as you point out in the book, the essential problem is not bad calculations but bad hearts.
 You write, “Gambling is a tax on alienation from God.”
 That is powerful.
-Perhaps another way can we say it is: “Fundamentally, gambling is a tax on people whose hearts are not satisfied in God.”
+Perhaps another way we say it is like this: “Fundamentally, gambling is a tax on people whose hearts are not satisfied in God.”
 Could you say that?

 I would.
 You know, it is related to the fact that I want to trust in something, a break, some special event, where I will get a windfall rather than trusting in God.
 It is an alienation of affections from where they should be.

 Of course, many people will suppress their true motivations because that is the way sin works.
 You conceal from yourself some of the more rotten aspects of your own sinful tendencies.
 So people don’t consciously, but underneath, there is this discontent with the lot God has given you.
 And sometimes discontent with the plodding nature of hard work.
-Right?
 So, you know, if I am putting in work in a job, nine to five, five days a week, I’ll get some benefit.
 But it is painful in a fallen world and it takes a long time and I would rather get rich quick.
 You know, that is what people think.

 Yes.
 Okay, finally, any time we address the lottery or gambling, Christians scoff.
 We hear from people, people familiar with Desiring God and John Piper, who will instinctively respond by saying: “You fuddy-duddy fundamentalists.
 Yes, I get the math, but leave me alone.
 It’s just a hobby.
 My $20 in nickels for a casino slot machine on a Friday night, or my $5 scratch ticket, or my one lottery ticket I buy each year.
 It’s all benign fun.
 Get off my tail Piper, get off my tail Poythress, I’m not a God-rejecter.”
 What would you say to Christians who believe gambling, even on a small scale, is a harmless side hobby?